Dammibruh/math/README.md

 -   [ ] fix ambiguous syntax such as `(-(-5))`
 -   [ ] support for optional arguments
 -   [ ] support for complex numbers
+-   [ ] support for complex data types